craftercms/docs/source/system-administrators/activities/delivery/setup-delivery-using-aws-ami.rst

     sudo su crafter
     ssh -o HostKeyAlgorithms=ssh-rsa crafter@ec2-3-93-34-40.compute-1.amazonaws.com

+Remember to change the ``HostKeyAlgorithm`` parameter value depending on the type of key being used, e.g. ``ssh-rsa`` or ``ssh-ed25519``  or ``ecdsa-sha2-nistp521``.
-It's important that you include the  **-o HostKeyAlgorithms=ssh-rsa** parameter in the initial SSH connection to the authoring server.
-Crafter expects the fingerprint to be stored in an RSA format.
-Once you execute the SSH command to log in to the authoring machine from the delivery machine as the crafter user.
-You will be prompted to verify the auhtenticity of the authoring server.
+Once you execute the SSH command to log in to the authoring machine from the delivery machine as the crafter user, you will be prompted to verify the authenticity of the authoring server.
 Type yes to confirm.
 After this you will be logged in to the authoring server.
 No further action is required.
-Type exit in to the command line of the authoring server to terminate the SSH session.
+Type ``exit`` in to the command line of the authoring server to terminate the SSH session.

 .. code-block:: text
     :linenos: